- General Curbside Trash Collection

 General Curbside Trash Collection

-The City generally provides one 64-gallon trash can free to households to residents who receive City-provided trash collection, except in Old Town.
+The City generally provides one 64-gallon trash can, free of charge, to households that receive City-provided trash collection (except in Old Town).
 Trash cans are City property and must remain at your residence if you move.
 Another City-issued trash may be purchased if needed, but remains the property of the City of Alexandria.

 Collection in Old Town

 If you live in Old Town Alexandria or in a town home community with limited access, your location may prevent the use of the 64-gallon trash cans.
 Please use approved trash containers to store bagged trash outdoors.

 Set Out Times

 Set out trash and recycling containers no earlier than 5 p.m. the day prior to collection, and no later than 6 a.m. on collection day: